Ola-koyiT/Foodie_fie_project/README.md

 How many customers has Foodie-Fi ever had?

-What is the monthly distribution of trial plan start_date values for our dataset - use the start of the month as the group by value
+What is the monthly distribution of trial plan start_date values for our dataset? - use the start of the month as the group by value

 What plan start_date values occur after the year 2020 for our dataset?
-Show the breakdown by count of events for each plan_name
+Show the breakdown by count of events for each plan_name?

 What is the customer count and percentage of customers who have churned rounded to 1 decimal place?